TranslucentTB/TranslucentTB/Readme.md

   ```

 - Indentation style is 4 spaces large tabs, and your editor should enforce it with this repo's `.editorconfig` automatically.

+When trying to debug the main program, it might seem confusing at first because the two projects listed for launch in the header are StorePackage and DesktopInstallerBuilder.
+Just right-click the TranslucentTB project and select "Set as startup project".

 ## Thanks